Alcohol, Tobacco, Drugs & Mental Health

 - 53M adults harmed by another's drinking, according to ARG research

-- 52 hospitals providing Medication Assisted Treatment 24/7
+- 200+ hospitals have adopted the Bridge model to provide Medication Assisted Treatment 24/7

 PHI is building the evidence base for what works to reduce the rates of substance abuse and mental health issues, with nationally recognized epidemiological research and an eye on inequities across populations.
 We also focus on substance abuse-related concerns such as physical injury, violence and mental health issues, and on improving interventions in primary care and treatment settings.
 PHI examines the role of gender, ethnicity, sexual orientation and socioeconomic status in drinking and drug use.
 We evaluate treatment readiness and access.
 And we work on tobacco addiction and policy approaches to reduce its spread.